Please ensure Javascript is enabled for purposes of website accessibility

 Be Conscious of What You Eat

-The food your loved one consumes can either help or hinder their metabolism.
+The food your loved one consumes can either boost or hinder their metabolism.
 It’s best to opt for foods with plenty of nutrients, including:

 • Protein-rich foods